EnderStir/ceg4110-group-12-spring-2021/README.md

 the implementations for the designs of the requirements for the Monster Hunter World bot's behavior.

-Implementations of our designs can be  found in the code, which is in the develop branch.
+Implementations of our designs can be  found in the code, which is in the main branch.
 The implementations of the output table of the bot commands are found in _pTables.py_.
 The implementations for the commands, response, and requests are all found in _the main.py, mhwRequest.py, commands.py, and running.py_ files.